OutUK for more than 25 Years

 For some reason, science fiction seems to attract more gay followers than straight ones.
 And Doctor Who has proportionally more gay fans than any other cult sci-fi series.
 So why the huge gay appeal?
 Alex puts it down to Doctor Who being strangely sexless.
 Much like its fans.
 "Most TV series tend to have a great deal of romantic interest within them, but Doctor Who never did," says Alex.
 The theory being then that a kid growing up gay could watch Doctor Who without feeling alienated.
 Get it.

 Richard comes up with another reason why gay kids may have tapped particularly into Doctor Who.
 "Doctor Who is very non-macho and stands up to baddies without using physical force.
 Which is comparable to how gay people learn to stand up to bigots," he says.
-Richard even goes as far as to imply that Doctor Who was gay.
-"What people don't realise is his female assistants were a bunch of fag hags."
+Richard even goes as far as to say he always thought that Doctor Who might have been gay.
+"What people don't realise is his female assistants were a bunch of fag hags.
+I'm really delighted that in this new series I've been proved right!"

 But getting back to the Sisterhood of Karn, what exactly goes on at these meetings?
 "We play videos," answers Alex.
 "And shout out the lines in a Rocky Horror kind of a way."
 The group also arranges outings to famous locations featured in the series, and is currently trying to organise a weekend excursion to the moons of Saturn.
 "Although," says Alex, "funding maybe a stumbling block."